sivaps/lyft-motion-prediction-autonomous-vehicles/README.md

 # Overview

-The competition required to estimate the future positions of a given agent (car, pedestrian or cyclist).
-The prediction had to extend 5 s into the future.
-The input information was an aerial map of the terrain, a semantic map, the position of the agent in the map, the position of other agents in the map and the history positions of the agents (around 10 s into the past).
-The expected use of this network is to estimate future positions of agents around an autonomous vehicle.
+The competition requires to forecast a given agent's future placements (vehicle, pedestrian, or bike).
+The forecast has to be 5 seconds in the future.
+An aerial map of the landscape, a semantic map, the location of the agent in the map, the position of other agents in the map, and the history positions of the agents (approximately 10 seconds in the past) were used as input.
+This network is planned to be used to predict the future locations of agents in the vicinity of an autonomous vehicle.

-To train the models, Lyft provided a [big dataset](https://self-driving.lyft.com/level5/download/), a [nice library](https://github.com/lyft/l5kit) and [documentation](https://lyft.github.io/l5kit/).
-They are both required to run this code.
+Lyft offered a [large dataset](https://self-driving.lyft.com/level5/download/), a [good library](https://github.com/lyft/l5kit), and [documentation](https://lyft.github.io/l5kit/) to train the models.
+They must both execute this code.

 ### Results

-This library contains multiple models, however I only managed to train one (they require a lot of computation...).
-The tested model was the V2 model without attention (more information below).
-The inputs of the model havethe following shape:
+This library has several models, however I was only able to train one (they take a lot of compute...).
+The model that was tested was the V2 model with no attention (additional details below).
+The model's inputs are shaped as follows:

 <img src="./images/inputs.svg" width="800">

-The first image is the input semantic map, followed by the fade image of the Ego agent (the agent to be predicted) and the fade image of the other agents.
-In the semantic map the historical positions are marked in green (actually the network receives them as value data).
-The expected output of this sample is:
+The input semantic map is shown first, followed by the fade image of the Ego agent (the agent to be predicted) and the fade images of the other agents.
+The historical coordinates are shown in green on the semantic map (the network gets them as value data).
+This sample's anticipated output is:

 <img src="./images/target.svg" width="400">

-where the target path is shown in pink (?).
-The output of the network was the following (in cyan):
+when the goal route is shown in pink (?
+The network produced the following results (in cyan):

 <img src="./images/taget_and_pred.svg" width="400">

-Some other examples:
+Examples:

 ok:
 <img src="./images/all_ok_1.svg" width="800">